jprieton/custom-admin-login/readme.txt

 Allows you to customize the background, logo, font color, url and caption on the WordPress login page.

 == Description ==
-Admin Login Customizer is a free plugin that allows you to customize the WordPress login page.
+Custom Admin Login is a free plugin that allows you to customize the WordPress login page.

 = Features =
 You can: